steveluscher/react-rjsdaq-workshop/README.md

 **Knowledge**: You should be familiar with HTML, and one of either Coffeescript or Javascript.

+### Setting up

+The interface development team has produced plain HTML/CSS ready to be integrated, and the infrastructure team has set up a development environment for you.
+To set this up on your machine:

+    git checkout --recursive git@github.com:steveluscher/react-polyglot-conf-2014.git
+    cd client
+    npm install
+    npm start

+Open the `client` directory in your favorite editor, visit <http://localhost:3333>, and get to work!

 ### Syllabus

 **Note**: This section is currently a work in progress, not necessarily reflective of the final form the workshop will take.
 Please subscribe to this repo for updates.